Our Sponsors

 • G •

-gauge You must learn to gauge the positioning of the A and U in this word.
-Remember, they are in alphabetical order (though not the E).
+gauge Learn to gauge the positions of the A and U in this word; they are in alphabetical order.

-guarantee I guarantee you that this word is not spelled like warranty even though they are synonyms.
+guarantee I guarantee you that this word does not end like warranty and warranty does not end like guarantee.

 Spelling Memory Medicine